astha-limbu/hangman553/README.md

 # Hangman

 ## About the project

-A description of the project: what it does, the aim of the project, and what you learned

-Aim - Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.
+Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.
 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

 ## Features
 - Randomly selects a word from a predefined list for each game.